 – Identify the main observing technologies that are used or could be used to observe the identified top-level high-priority variables.
 Information on available technologies by variable is available in the High-Level Guidance on the Evolution of Global Observing Systems During the Period 2023–2027 in Response to the Vision for WIGOS in 2040 (WMO-No. 1334);

 – Start with one requirement table for each of the relevant application areas and consult the OSCAR/Requirements database to find the threshold requirements to be used for observations (see example in Table 12.1).
-Consideration will be given to the most important criteria to be considered (for example, horizontal resolution, uncertainty, all criteriaobserving cycle, timeliness, and so forth).
+Consideration will be given to the most important criteria to be considered (for example, horizontal resolution, observing cycle, timeliness, and so forth).
 Regional subject matter experts may wish to propose regional requirements different from the global ones in the database.
 In such cases, they should consult with the Rolling Review of Requirements Points of Contact of the relevant application areas to have these requirements assessed, agreed upon and entered in the database if consensus is achieved;

 – Merge the obtained requirement tables into one table, considering the most stringent requirements for top-level high-priority variables to be observed across the various application areas (Table 12.1 also provides an example).
 One example could be where “precipitation intensity at surface (liquid or solid)” is one of the top-level high-priority variables to be observed for the key regional challenge “Forecasting and management of high-impact weather events (e.g. flood)”.
 The two application areas identified as benefiting from improvements of observations for such a variable are Global Numerical Weather Prediction (NWP) and real-time monitoring and high-resolution NWP.
 In this case, it will be the most stringent threshold requirement of high-resolution NWP (which is 10 km as opposed to 50 km) that will be used for the horizontal resolution.